-The DFS programme is a joint venture between The British Artist Blacksmiths Association (BABA) and Herefordshire and Ludlow College (HLC).
+The DFS programme is a joint venture between The British Artist Blacksmiths Association (BABA) and Herefordshire, Ludlow & North Shropshire College (HLNSC).
 BABA are the architects of the programme and the lead industry body responsible for monitoring programme quality on behalf of the industry.

 Subject matter will be drawn from the following list of approved units:

 - Unit 12 - Repousse and other decorative skills

 Assessment will take place via practical projects and written assignments.
 Students will undertake project work between block weeks so routine, regular access to a forge will be essential.

 All students undergo an English and Maths Initial assessment to determine individual needs.

 A good level of English and Maths (Grade C or equivalent) You will need to demonstrate your forging ability so a portfolio of evidence will be required at interview.
 A forging assessment will also be conducted to make sure you are suitable for the programme.
 You will also need to have access to a fully working forge (to include power hammer) for at least 6-8 hours per week to complete your assignments when you are not in college.

 HLNSC has outstanding resources for blacksmiths and farriers that include 56 forges and related equipment, MMA/TIG/MIG welding facilities, design studio, demo forge, learning resources centre, IT suites and conventional classrooms.
 Teaching staff are master craftsmen with many years’ experience of supporting individuals to develop and enhance their forgework skills.